Meet our staff!

 CO-DIRECTOR OF COMMUNITY ENGAGEMENT

 A native of Colorado, Sophie Verhaeghe began playing the violin at age 3 and made her solo debut at the age of 12.
-She has performed in Carnegie Hall, the Sydney Opera House, and the Shanghai Oriental Arts Center.
+Performances in her early career took her to Carnegie Hall, the Sydney Opera House, and the Shanghai Oriental Arts Center.
 Summer programs have taken Sophie all over the place: she has been a fellow at the Colorado College Summer Music Festival, Talis Festival and Academy in Switzerland, and the National Repertory Orchestra, where she was a featured soloist.

-As a chamber musician, Sophie has collaborated with members of the Metropolitan Opera Orchestra, Hong Kong Philharmonic, Firelands Symphony Orchestra, Cordova Quartet, and Latitude 49, as well as clarinetist Dimitri Ashkenazy and pianist Anton Nel.
-Her orchestral interests have led her to winning a job with the Austin Symphony Orchestra since 2017 and has also played as a contracted player with the San Antonio Symphony.
+As a chamber musician, Sophie has collaborated with members of orchestras and chamber ensembles all over the world as well as clarinetist Dimitri Ashkenazy and pianist Anton Nel.
+Her orchestral interests have led her to winning a job with the Austin Symphony Orchestra in 2017.
+She has also performed with the San Antonio and Houston Symphonies.
 A passionate educator as well as performer, Sophie is on the faculty of Texas Lutheran University and maintains her own private studio in Austin.